jaguevara1978/ATBTest/README.md

 Sorry about that, but maybe with a little bit more of time taht could be easily improved.

 ### SIGN IN
+It has the necessary validations to meet the requirements, and it will show any message as needed.
 ![Sign In](www/img/preview/signin_preview.png?raw=true "Title")

 ### INFO PAGE
+It uses Google Custom Search API.
+Which means that maybe in production mode the request might have some sort of problem doing the request, not so sure but as I read, Google kind of requires a different API key for every platform.
 ![Sign In](www/img/preview/info_preview.png?raw=true "Title")

 ### SVG ANIMATION